babashka/sci/doc/forking.md

 # Forkable SCI worlds

 `sci/fork` creates a branch of an interpreter's runtime state.
-Namespace maps, SCI Var roots and metadata, and values of SCI-created atoms and volatiles are part of that state.
+Namespace maps, SCI Var roots and metadata, SCI-created atom state, and values of SCI-created volatiles are part of that state.
 Existing Vars, refs, aliases, and interpreted functions keep their identity; their meaning is selected by the world in which code is evaluated.

 This is deliberately a value/realization split.
 Stable handles receive dense, lineage-local integer slots.
 Each world realizes those slots in an array; a